Astral-Airheads/astral-airheads-core/README.md

 # AstralAirheads.Core

-This is the main platform core library that every Astral Airhead applications/projects uses if needed.
+This is the main platform core library that every Astral Airheads applications/projects uses if needed.

 > [!IMPORTANT]